Proposal submission will involve two rounds: an initial LOI followed by an invitation from AR3T to submit a full proposal.

 NOTE: The applicant will automatically receive an email confirmation that their proposal has been successfully uploaded into the system.

-Project completion dates will typically be within 12 months of the date of funding.
-For collaborative projects including an external investigator and an AR3T laboratory, the candidate will also submit:
+Project completion dates will be within 24 months of the date of funding.

 For questions and/or assistance with proposal development, contact us at email@example.com.